FAQs About PURCH

 Since PURCH students spend most of their time in the Springfield area while doing their Exploration Phase clerkships in Year 3 and Horizons Phase rotations in Year 4, it makes sense to find local housing.
 The Baystate campus, like the main campus, does not provide housing for medical students, but there are several options for renting and leasing in western Massachusetts.

-What will my relationship to the main campus be like in my third and fourth years?
+What will my relationship to the main Worcester campus be like in my third and fourth years?

 PURCH students have the same relationship to the main campus as their peers in the core track.
 They return to the main campus for mandatory testing as well as any Worcester-based electives they may have chosen.

-If I'm in PURCH can I participate in UMass Chan's Rural Health Scholars Program, Urban Health Scholars Program, and/or optional enrichment electives?
+If I am in PURCH can I participate in UMass Chan's Rural Health Scholars Program, Urban Health Scholars Program, and/or optional enrichment electives?

 Yes!
 PURCH faculty strongly encourage students to join any additional educational opportunities in which they take an interest.

-PURCH offers participation in an optional AHEC Scholars program for students who are passionate about working in rural or under-served regions upon graduation.
-You may apply to the AHEC Scholars program by the end of your first year.
+PURCH offers an AHEC Scholars elective for students who are passionate about providing healthcare to underserved populations, working in interprofessional teams, and caring for patients in the context of rural communities.
+You may apply to the AHEC Scholars elective during orientation week in your first year.

 Am I able to switch back to the core MD track curriculum at any point?